 5. Rally the troops.
 Ask your family or friends for help.
 It’s not possible to do everything yourself.
 For the past several years, I’ve been responsible for putting up and taking down the Christmas tree.

 6. Budget for holiday spending.
 My bank has a holiday program that withdraws a specified amount of money out of our paychecks.
 The caveat is that we’re only allowed to withdraw the money when the holiday season arrives.
 This helps eliminate some of the financial worry of the holiday season.

 7. Make time for yourself.
 Don’t eliminate things from your life that help you relax or that you enjoy.
 If you like to read a good book by the fire with a glass of wine, read it.
 If you like to play pickle ball or basketball with your friends, play.
 If you’d like to get a massage, do it.
 Don’t forget about your well being during this busy time of year.

 8. Turn off your Smartphone.
 How can you enjoy a holiday party or dinner with friends if you’re constantly looking at text and email messages?
 Enjoy the people you’re with.
 The messages will be there later.

 9. Look for new traditions.
 If you’ve experienced a significant change in your life, such as the loss of a family member or pet, look at creating new traditions instead of dwelling on those of the past.
 Old traditions make nice memories, but so do new ones.

 10. Get plenty of sleep.
 Like exercise, now is not the time to skimp on sleep.
 A lack of sleep and increased stress can lead to illness.
 If you have trouble falling asleep, try listing to soothing music or background noise.
 I have an app on my iPhone called “White Noise.”
-This app has a variety of soothing sounds, like waves on the beach and bird song.
+This app has a variety of soothing sounds, like waves on the beach.
 You can even create your own sound list.